hyperkitty/hyperkitty/doc/install.rst

 To upgrade an existing installation of HyperKitty, you need to update the code base and run the commands that will update the database schemas.
-Before updating any of those databases, it is recommanded to shut down the webserver which serves HyperKitty (Apache HTTPd for example).
+Before updating any of those databases, it is recommended to shut down the webserver which serves HyperKitty (Apache HTTPd for example).

 There are two main databases in HyperKitty.
 The one from KittyStore and the one